 Most bikes will fit on this trainer, but it is BYOC (bring your own cassette) so in addition to the sticker price of the trainer, you’ll need to buy a cassette for it, and potentially a different thru axle.
 So while it’s less expensive than the Wahoo KICKR, the necessary accessories can easily up the price so that they’re comparable.

 - Axle Compatibility: QR; Thru-axle compatible for rear hub widths of 142 mm or 148 mm, other models require adapters

 - Dimensions (open): 31” x 18.5” x 19.5”

 - Included accessories: Front tire tray, rear disc brake spacer

 PROS: Great for bigger riders, quiet, tons of resistance, super smooth

-CONS: App isn’t great, cassette sold separately, DT Swiss thru axles won’t fit well
+CONS: The app isn’t great, the cassette is sold separately, DT Swiss thru-axles won’t fit well

 BEST FOR SMALL SPACES: Elite Suito

 If you live in a small space and need to break down your trainer setup after each spin, the Elite Suito might be the best smart trainer option for you.
 The legs fold into its already compact body, making it much smaller to store than any of the other trainers on this list.
 Its built-in handle and svelte 31-pound weight make it much easier to put away and pull back out for your next ride.